euonymblog/Aide-Nepal-Magnoac/_posts/2017-05-12-castelnau.md

 <br>
 We need <br>
 <br>
-Good condition sale items<br>
+X Good condition sale items<br>
 <br>
-Volunteers to help set up and run the stall.
+X Volunteers to help set up and run the stall.
 Even a couple of hours will help.<br>
 <br>
 Email [AideNepalMagnoac@gmail.com](mailto:aidenepalmagnoac@gmail.com) if you can help.